weblabdeusto/weblabdeusto/docs/source/remote_lab_deployment.rst

 global ``HANDLERS`` variable of that module.

-Additionally, if you have laboratories that you don't want to check, you may use the following variable in the Laboratory server.
-It will simply skip this.
+Additionally, if you have laboratories that you don't want to check, you may use the following optional variable in the Laboratory server.
+It will simply skip this process.

 .. code-block:: python